Sub-project of the DFG Research Unit "Horizontal Europeanization"

 Duration of project: October 2015 unt December 2019.
 The project operates at the Freie Universität Berlin.

-Gerhards, Jürgen, Zsófia S. Ignácz, Florian K. Kley, Holger Lengfeld, and Maximilian Priem. forthcoming.
+Gerhards, Jürgen, Zsófia S. Ignácz, Florian K. Kley, Holger Lengfeld, and Maximilian Priem.
+2019.
 “How Strong Is European Welfare State Solidarity.“ in Horizontal Europeanisation.
 The Transnationalisation of Daily Life and Social Fields in Europe, edited by M. Heidenreich.
 London: Routledge